 It is important that students enjoy and feel confident in their ability with the practical aspects of this subject.

-A basic range of art materials and access to the internet at home would be useful but is not compulsory- sketch-books and other materials can be purchased at a discounted rate from the department.
+A basic range of art materials and access to the internet at home would be useful but is not compulsory.
+Suppliers of specific materials can be sought through the GCSE teaching staff.